UKHomeOffice/modern-slavery/README.md

 ### Running Acceptance Tests  <a name="running-acceptance-tests"></a>

-[Install & Run](#install-and-run) Application then you can run the acceptance tests using the command below:
+[Install & Run](#install-and-run)  the application then you can run the acceptance tests using the command below:

 ```bash
 $ npm run start:local-acceptance